 Our services and contracts are appraised or renegotiated regularly to get the best mix of quality and effectiveness for the best value.
-In 2017-18 the school reviewed our internal accounting software and a new system was introduced in 2017-18.

 Benchmarking

 The school business manager makes use of available benchmarking of similar organisations to ensure we are receiving the best value for money.